 - take lessons.

-- use the proper equipment -- wear a helmet.
-Check bindings as a simple way of reducing risk, and use wrist, back, and other available equipment.
+- use the proper equipment -- wear a helmet, check bindings before skiing and use any other required protective equipment.

 - avoid 'taking air' (becoming airborne).

 - assess your risk of injury.
 Using terrain parks to do jumps and other tricks adds a level of risk.

 - learn how to fall – fall with the ski, wait until you stop sliding.